-So in that sense, we’d be foolish to live with the YOLO mindset.
+So in that sense, we’d be foolish to live with the YOLO (you only live once) mindset.
 Because we don’t only live once, and if we don’t want to live again, we need to make the most of the body we have now!

 5 Spiritual Steps We Can Take To Heal Our Physical Body

-Living a spiritual life largely has to do with living a good human’s life.
-And that entails a lot of time spent cleansing our body and thoughts.
+Living a spiritual life largely has to do with living a good human life.
+And that entails a lot of time spent cleansing our bodies and thoughts.

 I didn’t want to write this post until I had embodied all that I was writing.